tanmaypatel/Logr/README.md

 Logr
 ====

-A simple remote logging utility for JavaScript!
+A *configurable* logging utility for JavaScript!